skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 # Sending and Receiving Coins Using your Skywallet

-To send or receive Coins using your Skywallet, you have to initialize and personalize your Skywallet first.
+To send or receive coins using your Skywallet, you have to initialize and personalize your Skywallet first.
 Details on how to initialize and personalize your Skywallet can be found in the following chapters:

 **[Initialization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Initialize-the-wallet-setting-up)**